NadzeyaAudzeichuk/climate-change-twitter/README.md

 The model chosen for this project was the `Random Forest` supervised machine learning model.
 Supervised machine learning was chosen because we were predicting the stance of social media users and stance was already included in our data set; thus, we were building and training a model to determine what impact the other features were contributing to the stance of users.
 The advantages of `Random Forest` and why it was chosen for our project are:

-Model can take in raw latitude and longitude data
+* Model can take in raw latitude and longitude data
-This was very important for our project because we were interested in how location was affecting sentiment The data set was too large to effectively transform latitude and longitude to another data type, such as zip code; this was attempted and was estimated to take almost two weeks to run the code
+** This was very important for our project because we were interested in how location was affecting sentiment ** The data set was too large to effectively transform latitude and longitude to another data type, such as zip code; this was attempted and was estimated to take almost two weeks to run the code
-Excellent standard choice for classification models Can handle large data sets effectively with relatively low computation time Automatically balances data sets when a class is more infrequent than others in the set Good for our data because believers and men are more frequently represented Handles the problem of overfitting by creating multiple trees, with each tree trained slightly differently Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
+* Excellent standard choice for classification models
+* Can handle large data sets effectively with relatively low computation time
+* Automatically balances data sets when a class is more infrequent than others in the set ** Good for our data because believers and men are more frequently represented
+* Handles the problem of overfitting by creating multiple trees, with each tree trained slightly differently ** Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
 This results in a wide diversity that generally results in a better model.

 The disadvantages of `Random Forest` were also explored and the major points were found to be:
-Time limitations: if we were to test a model with 500+ trees it could be more accurate but would take a lot of time Acts like a black box algorithm, user has very little control over what the model does Feature importance is provided but it does not provide complete visibility While these limitations do exist they were considered to be acceptable and `Random Forest` was chosen as our best model choice.
+* Time limitations: if we were to test a model with 500+ trees it could be more accurate but would take a lot of time
+* Acts like a black box algorithm, user has very little control over what the model does
+* Feature importance is provided but it does not provide complete visibility

+While these limitations do exist they were considered to be acceptable and `Random Forest` was chosen as our best model choice.

 ## Feature selection and engineering

 The variables were split into the target and feature variables.
 The target variable determined for our model was `Stance`; this was encoded from categorical to numerical using `pandas` `df.replace` method with the corresponding values:
-Neutral = 0
+<br>Neutral = 0</br>
-Believer = 1
+<br>Believer = 1</br>
-Denier = 2
+<br>Denier = 2</br>

 The features variables are as follows:
-`lng`, `lat`, `sentiment`, `temperature average`, `date`, `topic`, `gender`, and `aggressiveness`
+<br>`lng`, `lat`, `sentiment`, `temperature average`, `date`, `topic`, `gender`, and `aggressiveness`</br>

 The categorical feature variables (`topic`, `gender`, and `aggressiveness`)  were encoded to numerical using the `pandas.get_dummies()` method.
 The data was not scaled for the model because this is not necessary when using the `Random Forest` model because it is a tree-based model and therefore not so sensitive to variance in the data.